jsoftware/qtide/app_readme.txt

   tar all files under your ~install folder to a file named jqtdata.tgz,

-  executables and shared objects (jconsole, libj.so, libjpcre.so etc) should not be included.
+  executables and shared objects (jconsole, jconsole-nopie, libj.so, libjpcre.so etc) should not be included.

   copy and replace jqtdata.tgz in the template.